House of Fraser: Former non department store businesses

 In the 1980s it created the brand YOU jewellery & cosmetic stores, purchased the shoe retailer Kurt Geiger, tailors Turnbull & Asser, Hawes & Curtis and James Drew, in addition to growing its sports chain Astral Sports which it had purchased in 1978.

 Former branches

-Over the years, the following department stores have closed and no longer trade as part of the company.
+Over the years, the following branches were closed, sold as going concerns or demerged from the business and no longer trade as part of the company.
+All outlets were department stores unless otherwise stated.